dustin-ruetz/web-devdeps/README.md

 # Check the codebase for problems (formatting, linting and typechecking).
 npm run check

-# Compile the codebase and recompile files whenever they change.
+# Compile the codebase and recompile the output whenever the source changes.
 npm run dev

 # Check the codebase for problems and automatically fix them where possible (formatting and linting).